-Having stacked cages is excellent for a lot of birds, but ensuring they stay clean and healthy can be a bit more challenging when putting many birds into a small area.
+Having stacked cages is excellent for many birds, but ensuring they stay clean and healthy can be a bit more challenging when putting many birds into a small area.
 Just use your common sense and keep things fresh.

 2. Commercial Galvanized or Welded-Wire

 Wire cages are often set on top of tables if there is a removable tray for cleaning, or they are set upon a stand to allow droppings to fall to the ground.
-Some keep the droppings, and compost them, creating a fantastic fertilizer over time.
-However, quail dropping cannot be applied directly to plants, or they will burn them up with their high ph.
+Some keep the droppings and compost them, creating a fantastic fertilizer over time.
+However, quail dropping cannot be applied directly to plants or burn them up with their high ph.

-When it comes to an easy to clean cage, wire cages are going to be your best bet.
-Slide-out trays can be removed daily to keep things tidy and odor-free.
-The only drawback to a welded-wire pen is that birds may not be able to have bedding, as it can “clog” up the wiring and prevent droppings from falling, and instead build up within the pen.
+When it comes to an easy-to-clean cage, wire cages are going to be your best bet.
+You can remove Slide-out trays daily to keep things tidy and odor-free.
+The only drawback to a welded-wire pen is that birds may not be able to have bedding, as it can “clog” up the wiring and prevent droppings from falling and instead build up within the pen.

 3. Quail Hutches

 Simple rabbit hutches, or even pre-made chicken coops, can be used for quail as long as they are built well, secure, and allow for easy cleaning.
-Many raise chickens and quail together so they often have a coop that needs using.
+Many raise chickens and quail together, so they often have a coop that needs use.

 4. Quail Recall Pens

-Recall pens are pens that are made specifically for people training quail, and bird dogs, for hunting.
+Recall pens are made specifically for people training quail, and bird dogs, for hunting.
 Think of a recall pen as a coop for quail.